shaohenc/shaohenc.github.io/_pages/about.md

 ## Research Experiences:
 Ordered by recent first.

-- **Robust fault-tolerant compilation of QEC circuits (Entropica Labs)**
+- **Robust fault-tolerant compilation of QEC codes and circuit components (Entropica Labs)**
 **Duration** : From	June-2023	To	Current
 **Supervisor** :	Prof. Hui-Khoon Ng
 **Brief Description** : We propose a general framework to embed QEC codes onto non-commensurating device topologies in a fault-tolerant manner.
-Publication targeting PRX in preparation.
+Publication targeting PRX/PRXQ in preparation.

 - **Ongoing Research Project (Center of Quantum Technologies, NUS)**
 **Duration** : From	Dec-2022	To	Current